 Northwest of the main stupa is another important shrine known as Shantipur.
 It is also called Akashpur (Sky Place) which represents the fifth element and has a fascinating legend.
 It looks like a simple structure but it carries huge cultural importance.
 This pur is made as a sky element so it is named ‘Samwarpur‘ and later ‘Santipur‘.
 This pur is popular by the name of Shantikar Acharya who requested King Gunakamdev to build Swayambhu.
 Shantikar was a king named Prachanda dev before he became a saint.
 He came here on a pilgrimage and later became a saint practicing various tantras.

-Shantipur a box shaped temple is a place where it is believed to be a underground chamber.
-Here, you’ll feel different vibes, mysterious atmosphere when you enter this temple infront of the door to the underground chamber.
-It’s a secret place which is always locked and concealed, door to the underground chamber.
-It is believed that immortal Shantikar Acharya lives in this underground chamber doing meditation.
-He is the 8th century Tantric master who is believed to be in a mystic living state from many centuries with his tantric powers.
+Shantipur a box-shaped temple is a place where it is believed to be an underground chamber.
+Here, you’ll feel different vibes, and a mysterious atmosphere when you enter this temple infront of the door to the underground chamber.
+It’s a secret place that is always locked and concealed, a door to the underground chamber.
+It is believed that the immortal Shantikar Acharya lives in this underground chamber doing meditation.
+He is a Tantric master who is believed to be in a mystic living state for many centuries with his tantric powers.

-People visit this temple for worshiping with flowers and butter-lamps.
-There are paintings on the inside walls of that tells stories.
+People visit this temple for worshiping with flowers and butter lamps.
+There are paintings on the inside walls that tells stories.
 In 2015, the 7.8 rector earthquake in Nepal Shantipur stood strong but it had cracks.